-\ significant with p < 0.05 Source: Moosbrugger (2010)
+^{} significant with p < 0.05

+Source: Moosbrugger, 2010, 71

 However, as mentioned before, two years later the situation has slightly changed and more and more companies are actively integrating social media into their marketing strategies.
-Confirming Magdits (2012) actually 15% of all companies are actively using Facebook (Austrian food and beverage industry), 2.3 % are applying the microblog service Twitter (almost all of these companies are using Facebook and Twitter).
-The sample is almost the same with n = 264 and covers all food and beverage companies that are still in the database of the WKÖ.
-In comparison with a 6.5% coverage rate in 2010, this proportion has more than doubled within only 2 years.
-Differentiation by applying social media is still possible - the vast majority of companies in the food and beverage sector is still not using social media for marketing purposes -, but it gets more difficult.
+Confirming Magdits (2012) actually 15% of all companies5 (Austrian food and beverage industry) are actively using Facebook, 2,3 % are applying the microblog service Twitter (almost all of these companies are using Facebook and Twitter).
+In comparison with 6,5% coverage rate in 2010, this proportion has more than doubled within only 2 years.
+Therefore, differentiation by applying social media is still possible - the vast majority of companies in the food and beverage sector is still not using social media for marketing purposes -, but it gets more difficult.
 It is the quality that matters.
 This leads to the second part of this study, research question (2).

-3.3 Application of social media: potentials and risks
+4.3 Application of social media: potentials and risks

-To analyze potentials and risks four managers out of the sector were interviewed.
+To analyze potentials and risks 4 managers out of sector were interviewed.
 They can be considered to be true experts with practical knowledge for our research topic.
 The experts came from the following businesses: Private label (retail trade), production of sweets, bread, and mineral water.
 All experts are responsible for brand management and/or marketing in general (on an upper hierarchical level within the organization).
 Based on this limited number of interviews, the following results have to be interpreted as assumptions.
-They are hypotheses, first hints about how social media could be successfully used for marketing purposes and which potentials and risks are connected to their application.
+They are hypotheses, first hints about how social media could be used for marketing purposes successfully and which potentials and risks are connected to their application.